Republic of the Union of Myanmar

 The development objective of the Modernization of Public Finance Management (PFM) Project for Myanmar is to support efficient, accountable, and responsive delivery of public services through the modernization of Myanmar's PFM systems and strengthening institutional capacity.
 The project has five components:

-- Improving revenue mobilization through bringing more revenues from natural resources on budget and
+- Improving revenue mobilization through bringing more revenues from natural resources on budget & strengthening tax administration

 - Responsive Planning and Budget Preparations